phronmophobic/blog/markdown/reusable-ui-components.md

    :mouse-down
    (fn [_]
      [[::toggle $checked?]])
-   ;; ui/checkbox simply a function
+   ;; ui/checkbox is just
-   ;; that returns a view of a checkbox
+   ;; a view of a checkbox
    ;; with no event handling
    (ui/checkbox checked?)))
 ```

 Being able to reference the `checked?` value being passed in allows the checkbox definition to succinctly state the intent of the user when the checkbox is clicked.
 The intent, `[::toggle $checked?]`, is the most direct representation of the user's intent to toggle the checkbox's value.

-If you ever used Om, you may be familiar with cursors.
-They serve a similar role, but are as proxies.
-They also automatically track nested references, but since cursors are proxies, they suffer from several issues:
+To automatically substitute references, the `defui` macro traces derived values back to the component's arguments.
+Clojure programs almost exclusively interact with data using abstractions like `nth`, `get`, and keyword lookup.
+The result is that tracing how data is extracted and passed down can be automated effectively.
+Manual tracing is error prone and creates unnecessary coupling between UI components and unrelated parts of an application's data model.
+An alternate approach to macros is using a proxy value to track derived values.
+The [Om](https://github.com/omcljs/om) clojurescript library used the proxy approach.
+The disadvantages of the proxy approach are:
 * differences between the proxy and the underlying object
 * primitive types like numbers, strings, and booleans, can't be proxied
 * violates referential transparency

 A macro based approach circumvents these issues.
-The macro's only job is to reduce boilerplate by tracing your code and automatically producing references.
-Clojure programs almost exclusively interact with data using abstractions like `nth`, `get`, and keyword lookup.
-The result is that tracing how data is extracted and passed down can be automated effectively.
-Manual tracing is error prone and creates unnecessary coupling between UI components and unrelated parts of an application's data model.
+The macro's only job is to reduce boilerplate by tracing derived values and automatically producing references.

 Now that our intents include references, we need our effect handlers to be able to work with those references.